sambrow/ctf-hosting-notes/README.md

 ## Solvers

-We strongly recommend creating solvers for your web challenges.
-We usually do this in python using the requests package to make http requests.
+I strongly recommend creating solvers for your web challenges.
+I usually do this in python using the requests package to make http requests.

 You can then create another shell script that runs all your solvers to prove your challenges are all in a good state.